LelsersLasers/Notes/Biology/Class Notes.md

     - Sugarcane, corn
     - Light and dark reactions physically separated
         - Calvin cycle occurs in chloroplasts located in bundle sheath cells (near leaf veins)
+            - Bundle sheath cells area has no affinity for O2
     - Plant adaptation to outcompete C3 plants in bright/dry conditions
 - CAM:
     - Cactus, succulents, pineapples
     - Light and dark reactions are seperated by time
         - Plants collect and store CO2 in the nighttime and use it during the day without opening stomata
+            - CO2 converted to something else
     - Plant can survive in hot/dry conditions
 - Photorespiration
     - Wasteful pathway that occurs when the Calvin cycle enzyme rubisco acts on oxygen rather than carbon dioxide